njlxyaoxinwei/envymygun/README.md

 Columns are slight modification of the trees in NVMC, but with colors and wider tops so that the color can be seen clearly in the Bird's Eye View.
 Its height is also changed from constant to randomly varied values.
 Its coordinates are also randomly generated for each game.

-If we number the columns, then the top position of columns numbered 3k, 3k+1, 3k+2, 3(k+1) define a Bezier curve, and together the union of the curves defines a long curve which is smooth almost everywhere except at column 3k where it loses C1 continuity.
+If we number the columns, then the top positions of columns numbered 3k, 3k+1, 3k+2, 3(k+1) define a Bezier curve, and together the union of the curves defines a long curve which is smooth almost everywhere except at column 3k where it loses C1 continuity.
 This long curve is in fact the route taken by the target.

 #### Target